 In-ear headphones, like Apple AirPods, which you put in and take out frequently during the day, can be cleaned with a damp cloth, Blu Tack (to get all the nasties in the earplug out), and cotton balls dunked in isopropyl alcohol.
 You can also use Clorox wipes for the outer surface and wires.

 Like PhoneSoap or other sanitizer wands, a UV light sanitizer is your best bet if you want to avoid harmful ingredients.
 According to the FDA, “UVC radiation is a known disinfectant for air, water, and nonporous surfaces.
 UVC radiation has effectively been used for decades to reduce the spread of bacteria, such as tuberculosis.
 For this reason, UVC lamps are often called ‘germicidal’ lamps.”
-There are ones you can find on Amazon for under $60 that may be worth the investment to keep germs at bay without using chemicals.
+The VANELC V light is under $60, well-reviewed, and may be worth the investment to keep germs at bay without using chemicals.

 Amesh Adalja, a senior scholar at the Johns Hopkins University Center for Health Security and a spokesperson for the Infectious Diseases Society of America, says that, while our devices are far from sterile, they’re not a prime culprit in spreading diseases, which are commonly passed via the air after a person coughs or sneezes.
 That said, they are a magnet for germs and other bacteria, which can spread easily if you give your phone to another person, so cleaning them often is important.